cs-ed/impacts-afranco4/README.md

 	                How computing is affecting personal privacy and the security of organizations?

 Assessment:
-	Students are to interview an adult and ask, "What technology has had the most impact on your life?
-In what ways has your life been affected?"
+	Students are to interview an adult and ask,
+	"What technology has had the most impact on your life?
+	"In what ways has your life been affected?"

-        Students will record the adult’s answer and compare and contrast the answer with their own original answer in a brief paragraph.
+        Students will record the adult’s answer and compare and contrast the answer with their own original answer in a short paragraph.

         Self-Evaluation:
                 4. I got it!
 I understand everything by completing a short paragraph (compare & contrast) with a lot of evidence.